 Once you start drilling holes around ¾” or larger, it’s best to switch to bi-metal hole saws for a longer lasting option, or carbide hole saws that are faster and more durable for those larger holes.
 Bi-metal hole saws usually cost around $9, with carbide hole saws slightly higher, around $15.
 These options are also durable, versatile, inexpensive, and readily available almost anywhere.

-RotaCut bits are a great choice for holes ranging from ¾” to 1-1/2”.
+RotaCut bits are an excellent choice for holes ranging from ¾” to 1-1/2”.
 They can be used in handheld drilling applications and are specifically designed to cut through sheet metal.
+In our testing, we found that RotaCut bits easily cut even through I-Beam using a cordless drill, so they are definitely something to consider when cutting through different materials.
 These typically far outlast traditional twist drill bits and run around $9, making them a great long lasting and inexpensive option.